DefangChen/SemCKD/README.md

 --multiprocessing-distributed --learning_rate 0.1 --lr_decay_epochs 30,60 --weight_decay 1e-4 --dali gpu
 ```

-**Post Scripts:**
+**Note:**
 - The implementation of compared methods are based on the author-provided code and a open-source benchmark https://github.com/HobbitLong/RepDistiller.
 The main difference is that we set both weights for classification loss and logit-level distillation loss as **1** throughout the experiments, which is a more common practice for knowledge distillation. (*-r 1 -a 1*)
 - Note that the wide ResNet model in the "RepDistiller/models/wrn.py" is almost the same as those in resnet.py.
 For example, wrn_40_2 in wrn.py almost equals to resnet38x2 in resnet.py.
 The only difference is that resnet38x2 has additional three BN layers, which will lead to 2*(16+32+64)*k parameters [k=2 in this comparison].
 - Three FC layers of VGG-ImageNet are replaced with single one, thus the total layer number should be reduced by two on CIFAR-100.
 For example, the actual number of layers for VGG-8 is 6.
 - Computing Infrastructure:
-  - For CIFAR-100,  we run experiments on a single machine that contains one NVIDIA GeForce TITAN X-Pascal GPU with 12 GB of RAM at 11.4 Gbps memory speed, 32 Inter (R) Xeon (R) CPU E5-2620 v4 @ 2.10GHz.
+  - For CIFAR-100,  we run experiments on a single machine that contains one NVIDIA GeForce TITAN X-Pascal GPU, 32 Inter (R) Xeon (R) CPU E5-2620 v4 @ 2.10GHz.
 The CUDA version is 10.2.
 The PyTorch version is 1.0.
-  - For ImageNet, we run experiments on a single machine that contains eight NVIDIA GeForce RTX 2080Ti GPUs with 11 GB of RAM at 14 Gbps memory speed, 64 Intel (R) Xeon (R) Silver 4216 CPU @ 2.10 GHz.
+  - For ImageNet, we run experiments on a single machine that contains eight NVIDIA GeForce RTX 2080Ti GPUs, 64 Intel (R) Xeon (R) Silver 4216 CPU @ 2.10 GHz.
 The CUDA version is 10.2.
 The PyTorch version is 1.6.
 - The codes in this repository was merged from different sources, and we have not tested them thoroughly.
 Hence, if you have any questions, please contact us without hesitation.

 ## Citation
 If you find this repository useful, please consider citing the following paper: